 Wellness Education Programs

-Pride’s P.A.W.S. is available to deliver fun and interactive health and wellness programs and workshops in the residence halls, classrooms, or anywhere on campus.
+Pride’s P.A.W.S. are available to deliver fun and interactive health and wellness programs and workshops in the residence halls, classrooms, or anywhere on campus.

-Please fill out the online program request form and your submission will be forwarded to the Health Educator.
-The Health Educator will respond with the status of your request within 5 business days.
+Please fill out the online program request form and your submission will be forwarded to Ryan Donahue.
+Ryan will respond with the status of your request within 5 business days.

 All requests MUST be made 2 weeks in advance.
 Request made without 2 weeks’ notice will be asked to reschedule.
 You can request programs here.